bor0/gidti/manuscript/appendix-c.md

 [10, 20]
 ```

-With this approach we can write verified code in Idris and export its functionality to another programming language.
+With this approach, we can write verified code in Idris and export its functionality to another programming language.